dbrooks24/SoPL_Project/README.md

-# SoPL_Project
+# Structure of Programming Lanmguages Project
-By David Brooks : A project for Structure of Programming Languages class
+By David Brooks : A demonstration of two multiple paradigm languages (C++ and Python3)